-Sure, the piped–in oxygen option is kind of gimmicky and until the adjoining renovation is finished, there's no pool or spa.
-But this masterpiece of a hotel is a carefully restored 16th–century monastery and is clearly the prestige address in Cusco — if not all of South America.
+Sure, the piped–in oxygen option is kind of gimmicky and you need to go to the sister property next door to find a pool or spa.
+But this masterpiece of a hotel is a carefully restored 16th–century monastery and is clearly the prestige address in Cusco — if not all of Peru.
 As a bonus, guests can move seamlessly between here and the Machu Picchu Sanctuary Lodge via the luxurious Hiram Bingham train service.
-Located on the small Nazarene Plaza, a few short blocks up from Plaza de Armas, the setting is as convenient as they come here, though the whitewashed stone exterior gives few hints of the glory inside and none of the rooms have much of a view because of the low–lying architecture.
-Once inside you'll be stunned though, starting with a cobblestoned foyer and reception desk in front of a wall covered by Incan masks, with stone arches leading to a flowering courtyard and an imposing bar fit for kings.
+Located on the small Nazarene Plaza, a few short blocks up from Plaza de Armas, the setting is as convenient as they come here.
+The whitewashed stone exterior gives few hints of the glory inside and none of the rooms have much of a view because of the low–lying architecture.
+Once inside you'll be stunned though, starting with a cobblestone foyer and reception desk in front of a wall covered by Incan masks, with stone arches leading to a flowering courtyard and an imposing bar fit for kings.

 Along various hallways are original oil paintings from the monastary's original collection, some dating back 400 years.
 In good weather, cocktails and light meals are served here, around a large fountain and a tree almost as old as the paintings.
 Another doorway leads to the stunning lounge, where you can try Peruvian wines or sample one of the town's best Pisco Sours while sitting on plush sofas.
 The regal setting includes an ancient stone fireplace, a series of stone arches, massive wooden doors, and iron chandeliers.
 Coca tea and oxygen are complimentary if you need help with altitude adjustment instead of attitude adjustment.
 If you want to pray to get better quickly, you can visit the impressive on–site chapel from the 18th century, a smaller verion of the gilded and glorious churches in the main square.

-Years of Orient–Express negotiations are leading to upcoming work on a spa and indoor pool in an adjoining building that was previously a nunnery.
-(Once it's really in place, we'll make an update here.)
-For now, you will probably find that climbing the hill up here from the main plaza is plenty of exercise, thank you very much.
+Years of Orient–Express negotiations and careful renovations have led to Hotel Nazarenas next door.
+Now guests from Monasterio have access to a spa and indoor pool there, in a building that was previously a nunnery.
+There's no real need for a gym: climbing the hill up here from the main plaza is plenty of exercise, thank you very much.
 A concierge and a tour desk combine to provide most anything you need in terms of excursions or a car and driver, plus there is a beauty salon, several gift shops, and a business center for checking in on e–mail.

 Your breakfast is served in a room that once hosted the resident monks and your usual favorites are joined by a welcome array of local dishes served with Peruvian pottery.
 If your timing is right, the once–a–week &Incan Feasts& add song and dance performances to dinner.
 The formal Illariy restaurant is the place to see and be seen, but only by the absolute upper crust.
 Prices are double its closest competitor, but that comes with the kind of attentive service, daring dishes, and deep wine list that is hard to find among all the other restaurants a block or two away.